The curious paradox is that when I accept myself, just as I am, then I can change.

 As a late-discovered neurodivergent cis female, it has taken some time, research and validating therapy to uncover and ‘unlayer’ the real me.
 Awareness is one thing, but genuine acceptance of your authentic self is quite another!
 I found great solace in the autistic community, my work with Autistic Parents UK (APUK), and the understanding I gained through working with, reading, and listening to authentic lived experience neurodivergent professionals, bloggers, writers, speakers, researchers.
 I adore delving into neurodivergent led research.

 Outside of my work, I home-educate my two children, a journey which has further opened the doors of ‘divergent to the norm’.
 Woodlands or the sea are my happy place.
 I love being absorbed in music, either listening or playing.
-Music of all genres, has always and continues to be a great healer and regulator for me.
+Music of all genres has always, and continues to be, a great healer and regulator for me.
+I love macro photography, especially flowers or funghi!

 “Neurodiversity is about all of us — neurotypical and neurodivergent.
 Neuromajority and neurominority.
 Those who experience the world in ways that are more similar to those around them, and those who have less similar experiences.
 And just like with biodiversity signalling rich healthy environments, different ways of being enrich us all, gives us access to different ways of understanding the world and ourselves”